Nu Haven Kapelye: Live shows

-A tradition since 1998 has been the annual December 25 concert at Congregation Mishkan Israel in Hamden, Conn.
-In 2020 and 2021, the concert was broadcast online rather than in person, due to the Covid-19 pandemic.
+A tradition since 1998 has been the annual December 25 concert at Congregation Mishkan Israel in Hamden, Connecticut.
+In 2020 and 2021, the concert was broadcast online rather than in person, due to the COVID-19 pandemic.

 The group plays throughout the greater New York/New England region, from clubs and music festivals to synagogues and assisted living facilities to weddings and other celebrations.
 It made its New York City debut December 22, 2016, at the Jalopy Theatre, a club in Brooklyn.
 In 2015 and 2019, the group played on the New Haven Green as part of the International Festival of Arts & Ideas.
 On December 31, 2021, the group performed in The Yiddish New York Klezathon: The World’s First-Ever 24-Hour Yiddish Concert.
-Other notable venues played by the New Haven Kapelye include the Katherine Hepburn Theater (The Kate), The State House, Connecticut’s Old State House, and Shoreline Jewish Festival.
+Other notable venues played by the New Haven Kapelye include the Katharine Hepburn Cultural Arts Center (The Kate), The State House, Connecticut’s Old State House, and Shoreline Jewish Festival.